-Step Action 1 Open your Data Modeling diagram and, if necessary, display the 'Data Modeling' page of the Diagram Toolbox ('More tools Data Modeling').
+Step Action 1 Open your Data Modeling diagram and, if necessary, display the 'Data Modeling' page of the Diagram Toolbox (click on to display the 'Find Toolbox Item' dialog and specify 'Data Modeling').
 2 Drag the 'View' icon onto the diagram.
 View This generates the View element: View1 3 Right-click on the new View element and select 'SQL Object Properties'.

-The 'SQL Object Editor' screen displays.
+The 'SQL Object Editor' dialog displays.

-The SQL Object Editor is a screen that is shared by a number of SQL-based database objects (Views, Procedures, Functions and Sequences) that helps the data modeler manage the various properties of the SQL-based object.
+The 'SQL Object Editor' dialog is shared by a number of SQL-based database objects (Views, Procedures, Functions and Sequences); it helps the data modeler manage the various properties of the SQL-based object.

-Field/Option/Button Action Database If it has already been set, the default database type displays.
+Option Action Database If it has already been set, the default database type displays.
 If the default has not been set, or you want to change the database type for this View, click on the drop-down arrow and select the target DBMS to model.
 Dependencies A list of objects that the current object depends on.
-The 'Dependencies' list shows: Each Depends connector between this View and another Table or View Any object names (specified as a CSV list) in the 'parents' tagged values Notes If necessary, type in a comment on the current View.
+The 'Dependencies' list shows: Each Depends connector between this View and another Table or View Any object names (specified as a CSV list) in the 'parents' Tagged Values Notes If necessary, type in a comment on the current View.
 Definition Type the full SQL View definition.
 For releases of Enterprise Architect up to 12.1 (Build 1227), this must include the CREATE_VIEW syntax as appropriate for the target DBMS (for later versions this is not needed).
 For example: CREATE VIEW 'MyViewName' AS [view definition] The code editor provides Intelli-sense for basic SQL keywords, functions and names of all objects in the current data model.